Click a topic, or press the enter key on a topic, to reveal its answer.

 A licensed electrician must file an electronic application online to obtain the electrical work permit.
 Box ‘E’ of the ED16A form should always be checked (see below) to ensure qualified inspectors are assigned to the project.

-Does the department provide review of preliminary design for solar projects?
+Does the Department provide review of preliminary design for solar projects?

 The department cannot provide this service.
 Complete plans and applications must be filed.

-The department cannot provide recommendations.
+Department cannot provide recommendations.
 A full list of registered design professionals and contractors registered with department is available at Hiring a Professional

 What does the deadline of March 15 in the law mean?